darul75/express-hot-reload/README.md

 # express-hot-reload

-Webpack loader for Express routes reloading. (experimental, use it only for development)
+Webpack loader for Express routes/middleware hot reloads. (experimental, use it only for development)

 This loader handles Express version 4.x (routing and middleware) hot updates when combined with webpack HMR.

 ## Why

+Coding on server side with Express can be annoying as we need to restart when some code updates occur.

+Solutions like watchers exist and restart your node process...but webpack can offers hot reloading too.

-By using Webpack HMR on express application with usual Routing HTTP/middlewares routines, webpack hot reload updates won't work at all.
+Webpack HMR updates on an express application with usual Routing HTTP/middlewares routines won't work at all.

 Indeed when HMR updates are applied, your code is run again but previous express routing registered to your instance should be canceled first.